kevakba/Iris-flower-app/README.md

 # Iris-flower-app

-This repository is for deploying Iris-flower model on Heroku platform.
+This repository is for deploying Iris-flower classification model on Heroku platform.